MicrosoftDocs/Advertising-docs/BingAds/hotel-service/reporting.md

 `https://partner.api.bingads.microsoft.com/Travel/v1/Customers({customerId})/Accounts({accountId})/ReportJobs`

 The body of the request is a [ReportJob](reference.md#reportjob) object.
-The following are the fields that you must specify in the request.
+You must specify the following fields in the request:

 - StartDate&mdash;The start of the reporting period
 - EndDate&mdash;The end of the reporting period